First Sino-Japanese War: Donghak Rebellion

 Closely watching the events on the peninsula, the Japanese government had quickly become convinced that the rebellion would lead to Chinese intervention in Korea.
 As a result, soon after learning of the Korean government's request for Chinese military help, all Japanese warships in the vicinity were immediately ordered to Pusan and Chemulpo.
-By June 9, Japanese warships had consecutively called at Chemulpo and Pusan.
-A formation of 420 sailors, selected from the crews of warships anchored in Chempulo, was immediately dispatched to Seoul, where they served as a temporary counterbalance to the Chinese troops camped at Asan.
-Simultaneously, a reinforced brigade of approximately 8,000 troops (the Oshima Composite Brigade), under the command of General Ōshima Yoshimasa, was also dispatched to Chemulpo by June 27.
+By 9 June, Japanese warships had consecutively called at Chemulpo and Pusan.
+A formation of 420 sailors, selected from the crews of warships anchored in Chemulpo, was immediately dispatched to Seoul, where they served as a temporary counterbalance to the Chinese troops camped at Asan.
+Simultaneously, a reinforced brigade of approximately 8,000 troops (the Oshima Composite Brigade), under the command of General Ōshima Yoshimasa, was also dispatched to Chemulpo by 27 June.

 According to the Japanese, the Chinese government had violated the Convention of Tientsin by not informing the Japanese government of its decision to send troops, but the Chinese claimed that Japan had approved the decision.
 The Japanese countered by sending an expeditionary force to Korea.
-The first 400 troops arrived on June 9 en route to Seoul, and 3,000 landed at Incheon on June 12.
+The first 400 troops arrived on 9 June en route to Seoul, and 3,000 landed at Incheon on 12 June.

 However, Japanese officials denied any intention to intervene.
 As a result, the Qing viceroy Li Hongzhang "was lured into believing that Japan would not wage war, but the Japanese were fully prepared to act".
 The Qing government turned down Japan's suggestion for Japan and China to co-operate to reform the Korean government.
 When Korea demanded that Japan withdraw its troops from Korea, the Japanese refused.

-In early June 1894, the 8,000 Japanese troops captured the Korean king Gojong and occupied the Gyeongbokgung in Seoul.
-By June 25, they had replaced the existing Korean government with members of the pro-Japanese faction.
+In July 1894, the 8,000 Japanese troops captured the Korean king Gojong and occupied the Gyeongbokgung in Seoul.
+By 25 July, they had replaced the existing Korean government with members of the pro-Japanese faction.
 Even though Qing forces were already leaving Korea after they found themselves unneeded there, the new pro-Japanese Korean government granted Japan the right to expel Qing forces, and Japan dispatched more troops to Korea.
 The Qing Empire rejected the new Korean government as illegitimate.